elbow-jason/vnum/README.md

+> vnum development has been suspended until 0.2.
+There are too many missing features regarding generics and interfaces that further work just doesn't make any sense for now, and would need to be re-written later anyways.
+If you would like to become a member of the core team once 0.2 hits, contact me.

 ![vnum logo](https://raw.githubusercontent.com/vlang-num/vnum/master/static/logo.png)

 `vnum` is the core shard needed for scientific computing with V.  It is looking for core developer team members to continue working on the library.
 If you are interested, contact Chris.